 When the Nobel laureate Albert Szent-Györgyi identified the long-sought-after molecule that prevented death from scurvy, he named it “ascorbic acid,” meaning without scurvy.
 This compound was found to be the same as the compound discovered earlier in the century, which Casimir Funk had called a “vitamine” because, like other trace factors in the diet, you die if you don’t consume it.
 He was studying diseases such as beriberi, pellagra, and scurvy for which small amounts of these “vitamines” cured the patient of the disease.
 “Vitamin C” was the curative factor for scurvy.
 However, since its identification in the early 1930s, decades of research have revealed that vitamin C is much more than a “vitamin.”
 This molecule is also our most abundant water-soluble anti-oxidant and a substrate essential for many vital physiological processes, including the development and maintenance of strong bones.

 Well over 650,000 scholarly articles have been written on vitamin C and osteoporosis.
 Many of them report the essential role of vitamin C for the development and maintenance of our skeleton.
-Overall the studies on vitamin C and bone health look like the following (for details of these and other studies see Tables 1 and 2):
+Overall the studies on vitamin C and bone health look like the following (for details of these and other studies see Tables 1 and 2 at bottom):

 Higher vitamin C intake reduces risk of hip fracture

 - The large, long-term Framingham Osteoporosis Study found that those with the highest vitamin C intakes had significantly lower risk of hip fracture.

 - A large meta-analysis of 38 clinical studies document higher vitamin C intake is associated with lower hip fracture.

 - A smaller meta-analysis of 6 clinical trials suggest that hip fractures were reduced 5% for every 50 mg increase in daily vitamin C.

 Higher vitamin C intake is associated with greater bone density